Yoga and Neuroplasticity? Researchers Tracked Subtle Brain Changes After 8 to 12 Weeks of Practice (Measured by MRI, Not Self-Reported)

 Chronic DMN overactivity is strongly linked to anxiety and depression.
 Reducing it is a neurological priority for anyone dealing with persistent mental noise.

-Separate cross-sectional data from Lin and colleagues in 2015 extended this finding across a lifespan.
-Long-term yoga practitioners showed significantly lower age-related decline in DMN gray matter volume compared to non-practitioners.
-In plain terms: yoga may slow the rate at which your mind-wandering network deteriorates as you age.
+Cross-sectional MRI data from Villemure and colleagues (2015) offers some of the clearest structural evidence for how yoga quiets this network.
+Long-term yoga practitioners showed significantly lower age-related decline in whole-brain gray matter volume compared to non-practitioners.
+Controls displayed the well-documented pattern of age-related gray matter loss.
+Yogis did not.
+The DMN’s anchor regions — the precuneus and posterior cingulate cortex — were among the areas most protected by regular practice.
+In plain terms: yoga may meaningfully slow the rate at which the overthinking network deteriorates as you age.

 The hippocampus is the brain’s memory hub.
 It’s also one of the first regions to shrink with age or chronic stress.
 Significant volume loss here is a known early marker of cognitive decline.